Our comprehensive guide to tipping in London: all the places, times and amounts you should expect to pay service charges.

 For those who aren’t used to the discretionary service charge, just the thought of tipping can lead to feeling flustered.

 Should you tip at all?
 How much do you tip?
 Are you tipping too little?
-Too much? (hint: as someone who’s worked in the service industry, it’s never too much.)
+Too much? (hint: as people who’ve worked in the service industry, it’s never too much.)

 The difficulty is that tipping varies greatly around the globe.
 Even within Britain, you’ll find that expectations are quite different depending on the region.
 Luckily, things are pretty standard across London.